AionSystem/SOVEREIGN-TRACE-PROTOCOL/README.md

 - **Tier 1, 3, 4, and 5** — Architect-led.
 Intake **Monday and Tuesday only.** Submissions on other days are voided and non-refundable.
 - **Delivery:** Weekends for all tiers.

 Tier 5 (Sovereign AI Audit) runs the complete AION adversarial stack — seven instruments in sequence — against the client's AI system.
 It is a full-scale diagnostic, adversarial, and code-level audit, not a management-system paperwork review.
+Its report states findings at the strength the instruments can carry, and no stronger.
 See [CERTIFICATION.md](./CERTIFICATION.md) for the complete instrument list and deliverable schedule.

 ### STP Certified Auditors